Scripto: Lighters

 In 1955, the company began selling refillable lighters.
 Its first lighter model was called the Vu-Lighter.
 The Vu-Lighter was identical to the Ritepoint lighter and was rumored to be made in the same factory.
 The only difference was the name on the bottom.
 The second model was an innovation with an external pump button on the side of the tank.

-Two years later the company acquired the Anja Engineering Corporation, a California company that also produced writing instruments and printed material.
+Two years later the company acquired the Anja Engineering Corporation, a California company which also produced writing instruments and printed material.
 By this time, the company had expanded its facilities between Houston and Irwin Streets and built office and research facilities on Boulevard Street.

 ICWU Strike

 Beginning in 1963, the International Chemical Workers Union (ICWU) organized Scripto's workers into the union and the National Labor Relations Board recognized their representation on June 9, 1964.
 At the time Scripto had 950 employees, of which 836 were production or maintenance workers.
 633 of the production and maintenance workers were black women.
 Most of these workers were making $400 per year below the federal poverty limit.

 The ICWU called for a strike on November 27, 1964 claiming that Scripto's offer for a raise was discriminatory.
 The company had offered a four percent raise to skilled staff and a two percent raise to production and maintenance staff.
 At the time, there were six black workers in skilled staff positions and the union claimed that the company wouldn't promote blacks to skilled positions.
 On November 30, Martin Luther King Jr. and C.T.
 Vivian informed the company that the Southern Christian Leadership Conference (SCLC) supported the strikers and threatened to lead a boycott of the company's products.
 The company stated that the proposal was economic and not racially motivated.

-In December, James V. Carmichael negotiated with the union while King spent two days with the strikers.
+In December, Carmichael negotiated with the union while King spent two days with the strikers.
 Vivian worked to form an alliance of the union and civil rights groups that he thought would help the strikers reach their demands.
 During this time the strike began to take on the feel of a civil rights protest.
 King walked the picket line with them on December 19 and addressed a rally of 250 strikers at Ebenezer Baptist Church on the 20th stating the SCLC was prepared to move forward with a boycott.
 On the 24th, the company and union reached their first agreement with the union dropping its boycott and the company paying the strikers their annual Christmas bonuses.

 On January 9, 1965, Scripto and the ICWU announced a settlement.
 All employees would receive four cent an hour raised each year for the next three years.
 The company also agreed to re-hire 155 strikers and keep on their replacement workers.
 Although racial tensions eased at the plant some Atlanta leaders who had been somewhat sympathetic to King before the strike became less so after the boycott threats.

 Later in 1965, Carl Singer was brought on as president of the company to oversee a reorganization and a change in direction.